akka/akka/akka-docs/src/main/paradox/stream/operators/RestartSink/withBackoff.md

 ## Description

-Wrap the given @apidoc[Sink] with a @apidoc[Sink] that will restart it when it fails or complete using an exponential backoff.
+Wrap the given @apidoc[Sink] with a @apidoc[Sink] that will restart it when it completes or fails using exponential backoff.
 The backoff resets back to `minBackoff` if there hasn't been a restart within `maxRestartsWithin`  (which defaults to `minBackoff`).

 This @apidoc[Sink] will not cancel as long as maxRestarts is not reached, since cancellation by the wrapped @apidoc[Sink]